A Message to our Admitted Students

 Join the Admitted Students Facebook Group

-The Admitted Students Facebook group is for all students who have been admitted to the University of North Carolina – Chapel Hill Gillings School of Global Public Health for 2019.
-Come join the conversation!
+The Admitted Students Facebook Group is for all students who have been admitted to the University of North Carolina – Chapel Hill Gillings School of Global Public Health for 2021.
+Join the conversation!

 Tuition and Fees

 UNC-Chapel Hill is ranked consistently as one of the best values in higher education.
 At the Gillings School, we’re committed to affordable education.
 Refer to the Office of the University Cashier’s Tuition and Fees Chart to view tuition rates.
 Information about the Gillings School can be found on page 7.
 Visit our Tuition and Fees page to learn more.

 Visit the Graduate School’s Graduate Funding Information Center page for information about funding and research.